inspectIT/inspectit-ocelot/inspectit-ocelot-documentation/docs/metrics/metric-exporters.md

 ## OpenCensus Agent Metrics Exporter

 Metrics can be additionally exported to the [OpenCensus Agent](https://opencensus.io/service/components/agent/).
 When enabled, all metrics are sent via gRCP to the OpenCensus Agent.
-By default, the exporter is enabled, but the agent address is set to `null`.
+By default, the exporter is enabled, but the agent address that is needed for the exporter to actually start is set to `null`.

 The following properties are nested properties below the `inspectit.exporters.metrics.open-census-agent` property: